 Millikan composes concert music for orchestra, chamber ensembles and choir, opera, experimental and interdisciplinary projects involving installation, theatre and dance.
 Rhythmic vitality is a powerful force in her music, stemming from previous years playing jazz, African and Brazilian music.
 Her music is expressive and colorful, moving freely between atonal and tonal/modal languages depending upon the overall desired effect.
 She creates rich orchestral textures that are characterized by layering, rhythmic juxtaposition, and complex counterpoint.

-Known for her collaborative projects that connect deeply with community – story, history, and culture are often an impetus behind her work.
+Known for her collaborative projects that connect deeply with community – story, history, culture, and science are often an impetus behind her work.

 Millikan received her MFA in Composition from the California Institute of the Arts where her mentors were Mel Powell, Morton Subotnick, and Stephen L. Mosko, and her BA in Music–Jazz (piano, voice and composition), Phi Kappa Phi, from San Jose State University.
 She has studied West African percussion from Senegal and Ghana, and many years of classical voice.